dokku/dokku/docs/deployment/user-management.md

 ## Scoping commands to specific users

+The community-provided [dokku-acl](https://github.com/dokku-community/dokku-acl) plugin allows restricting dokku commands and push privileges for apps to specific users.

-Keys are given unique names, which can be used in conjunction with the [user-auth](/docs/development/plugin-triggers.md#user-auth) plugin trigger to handle command authorization.
-Please see the documentation on that trigger for more information.
+For *development* of plugins for scoping commands, see the documentation on the [user-auth](/docs/development/plugin-triggers.md#user-auth) plugin trigger to handle command authorization.

 ## Granting other Unix user accounts Dokku access